-Answers To Your Pressing Estate Planning And Elder Law Questions
+Answers To Your Estate Planning And Elder Law Questions

-Below, we provide the answer to some of the most common questions we receive from potential clients.
-For advice on your specific circumstances we invite you to call 850-792-8496 or contact us online to schedule a consultation.
+Below, we provide the answers to some of the most common questions we receive from potential clients.
+For advice on your specific circumstances, we invite you to call 850-792-8496 or contact us online to schedule a consultation.

 No one wants to think too hard about the “what ifs” in life, particularly the grim ones like “what would happen to my loved ones and assets if I died tomorrow?”
 Unfortunately, what happens tomorrow is out of our control.
 What we can do is control whether or not we’re as prepared as possible.
 Having a last will and testament in place is important for people of all ages.
 If you have children it’s critical to make sure there is a plan in place to provide the resources and support they will need in your absence.

-Yes, but that’s the same state that makes you shudder every time it’s time to renew your driver’s license, pay your tabs, or schedule an inspection.
-Do you really want to leave your life’s legacy up to the state and send them through a process that can resemble a trip to the DMV?
-Having an estate plan is your opportunity to make your wishes known, provide for your children and other heirs, and leave the gift of peace of mind for those you leave behind.
+Yes, but that’s the same state that makes you shudder every time it’s time to renew your driver’s license, pay your tabs or schedule an inspection.
+Do you really want to leave your life’s legacy up to the state and send your loved ones through a process that can resemble a trip to the DMV?
+Having an estate plan is your opportunity to make your wishes known, provide for your children and other heirs, and give the gift of peace of mind for those you leave behind.

-If your child, parent, other loved one or a friend is unable to make critical decisions on their own it may be time to pursue a guardianship.
+If your child, parent, other loved one or a friend is unable to make critical decisions on their own, it may be time to pursue a guardianship.
 A guardianship is a legal arrangement that allows an appointed guardian to make decisions on a person’s behalf.
-Guardianships are often sought to help people physical or mental disabilities, dementia, and other special needs.
+Guardianships are often sought to help people with physical or mental disabilities, dementia and other special needs.

 What can I do to make sure I have the resources I need for long-term care?